Breeze/breeze.angular.snippets/README.md

 <a name="use-snippets"></a>
 # Use the Snippets

-You can insert IntelliSense Code Snippets by **typing the shortcut name of the snippet and pressing Tab** or by using the **Insert Code Snippet Menu**.
+You can insert IntelliSense Code Snippets by **typing the shortcut name of the snippet and pressing TAB** or by using the **Insert Code Snippet Menu**.

 ## Snippet Shortcuts